-Jason Losh, Ph.D. ilosh@uta.edu Office Hours are after 6:50pm MW outside the room NH203.
+Office Hours:

+Before 2:30pm MW outside or by appointment.
 E-mail is the quickest method of contacting me on non-class days.
-No phone or office has been assigned by the University.

 Textbook:

 No textbook will be required for this course.
 Extensive references, datasheets, application notes, and class notes will be provided on the course web site at http://omega.uta.edu/~jlosh/.